Reviewing Regal Rexnord (RRX) & Its Competitors

 |2.40

-Regal Rexnord currently has a consensus target price of $192.00, indicating a potential upside of 37.00%.
-As a group, “General industrial machinery,” companies have a potential upside of 22.74%.
-Given Regal Rexnord’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Regal Rexnord is more favorable than its rivals.
+Regal Rexnord currently has a consensus target price of $192.00, suggesting a potential upside of 37.01%.
+As a group, “General industrial machinery,” companies have a potential upside of 22.61%.
+Given Regal Rexnord’s stronger consensus rating and higher probable upside, analysts clearly believe Regal Rexnord is more favorable than its competitors.

 Profitability

-This table compares Regal Rexnord and its rivals’ net margins, return on equity and return on assets.
+This table compares Regal Rexnord and its competitors’ net margins, return on equity and return on assets.

 |Net Margins